This guide will answer what is Timbre in music, provide examples of timbres, and explain the differences in timbres. So what is a timbre in music?

 The timbre in a piece of music is described using the words such as stringent, dark, bright, metallic, ringing, shrill, etc.

 Timbre is also considered the color or quality and the tone of a sound that makes it unique.
-Singers and musicians are able to change the timbre of music they are singing or playing by using different singing and playing techniques.
+Singers and musicians are able to change the timbre of the music they are singing or playing by using different singing and playing techniques.

 For example, on electric guitars and electric pianos, performers can make use of effects units and graphic equalizers to change the timbre.
-On the other hand, a violin player can use different bowing techniques or play at the different string parts to get the different timbres.
+On the other hand, a violin player can use different bowing techniques or play at the different string parts to get different timbres.

 What Are the Different Types of Timbre?